Updated June 12, 2023

 - The Raspberry Pi 3 comes with built-in Wi-Fi and Bluetooth, which helps to also support the wireless internet out of the box.

 - The Pi 3 board supports remote updates to Pi.
-Also, sharing images of the operating system between multiple computer machines like the booting process can be directly done by using a USB-attached hard drive or pen drive and supporting booting from a network-attached file system.
+Additionally, you can directly share images of the operating system between multiple computer machines, such as the booting process, using a USB-attached hard drive or pen drive and by supporting booting from a network-attached file system.

-Arduino is an open-source and prototype platform that is based on software and hardware.
+Arduino is an open-source and prototype platform based on software and hardware.
 It is easy to use.
 Arduino is the overall microcontroller motherboard, and it has ready-made software called Arduino IDE (Integrated Development Environment); this software is used to write and upload the computer program code to the physical board.

 Some of the features of Arduino areas listed below:

-- The microcontroller motherboard in Arduino is capable to read the analog /digital input signals from different sensors and then convert those signals into an output process like turning LED on/off, activating a motor, etc.
+- The microcontroller motherboard in Arduino can read the analog /digital input signals from different sensors and then convert those signals into an output process like turning LED on/off, activating a motor, etc.

 - The user can control a board’s functions by sending signals (set of instructions) to the microcontroller board using Arduino IDE software.

 - Arduino does not require any extra piece of hardware/programmer whenever to want to load a new piece of program to the board.
 It can be done by using a USB cable.

-- Since Arduino IDE uses an easier version of C++, it is very easy to learn the programming language to program.
+- Since Arduino IDE uses a more accessible version of C++, it is easy to learn the programming language to program.

 Head-to-Head Comparison Between Raspberry Pi 3 and Arduino (Infographics)

 Below are the top 6 differences between Raspberry Pi 3 vs Arduino

 Key Differences between Raspberry Pi 3 and Arduino